lukavr05/final-year-project/documents/main.typ

 == Assembling a Dataset

-All the features we have implemented thus far are useless without being able to apply them to a dataset.
-Many researchers use the Google Code Jam dataset, which includes several examples of code generated by the same author, with labels included.
+All the features we have implemented thus far are essentially meaningless without being able to apply them to a dataset.Through my own explorations and from the reading I have conducted, the best dataset to work with for binary author attribution appears to be the Google Code Jam dataset, which includes several examples of code generated by the same author, with labels included.
 However, the main issue is that all solutions are stored as source code.
 As well as this, there are several different languages used in the set of solutions, so we will have to manually extract and compile only C and C++ files.

-The dataset itself comes in the form of a Comma Separated Variable (CSV) file (downloaded from https://www.kaggle.com/datasets/jur1cek/gcj-dataset, specifically `gcj2020.csv`), meaning fields are separated by commas.
-The file kindly provides us the structure of the dataset on the first line:
+The dataset itself comes in the form of a Comma Separated Variable (CSV) file (downloaded from https://www.kaggle.com/datasets/jur1cek/gcj-dataset, specifically the file `gcj2020.csv`), meaning fields are separated by commas.
+The file kindly provides us the structure of the dataset on the first line as a header:

 #set align(center)
 ```